Stopping smoking is not easy but it can be done. To be successful you have to really want to stop and you have to be ready.

 A habit is simply an automatic way of responding to a given stimulus – an automatic reflex.
 Usually a positive experience has become associated with a particular action; this is nearly ALWAYS a reduction in stress, anxiety, emotional distress, agitation or boredom/restlessness – and a consequent feeling of relief.
 Sometimes pleasure, rather than lowering of stress, is the dominant associated emotion.

-Negative behavioral habits are nearly always associated with lowering stress (self-soothing) and/or pleasure.
+Negative behavioural habits are nearly always associated with lowering stress (self-soothing) and/or pleasure.

-The subconscious mind is programmed by society to know that the use of tobacco (smoking or chewing it) is not healthy and is undesirable behavior, therefore, it accepts the fact that use of tobacco is a disorder.
-While the client is in a hypnotic state, the therapist programs the client's subconscious mind to automatically link anything the client does which perpetuates this disorder (use of tobacco) to the client's past emotional feelings of sadness.
+The subconscious mind is programmed by society to know that the use of tobacco (smoking or chewing it) is not healthy and is undesirable behaviour; therefore, it accepts the fact that use of tobacco is a disorder.
+So, how to quit smoking with the help of hypnotherapy?
+While the client is in a hypnotic state, the therapist programs the client’s subconscious mind to automatically link anything the client does which perpetuates this disorder (use of tobacco) to the client’s past emotional feelings of sadness.
 For instance, a client may have experienced sadness as a child when his puppy dog ran away from home.
-The act of perpetuating the client's disorder (smoking a cigarette) causes the client to feel as sad as he was when he was a child, and his puppy dog ran away from home.
-The result of this method causes the client to change his behavior.
+The act of perpetuating the client’s disorder (smoking a cigarette) causes the client to feel as sad as he was when he was a child, and his puppy dog ran away from home.
+The result of this method causes the client to change his behaviour.
 The act of smoking a cigarette or chewing tobacco no longer is a pleasure for the client.
-Indeed, it brings on a mild state of sadness which can only be corrected when the client chooses to stop the behavior which perpetuates his disorder (smoking or chewing tobacco).
+Indeed, it brings on a mild state of sadness which can only be corrected when the client chooses to stop the behaviour which perpetuates his disorder (smoking or chewing tobacco).

 Conversely, with use of hypnotic regression and neurolinguistic programming, the client is regressed back to times which were the happiest he experienced.
 The emotional state of happiness is then neurolinguistically linked to the client’s act of refusing to smoke or chew tobacco.
 Therefore, every time the client chooses to not use tobacco; he is filled with the feelings of happiness and joy from his past experiences.
 The client now derives pleasure by merely doing what he should be doing to eliminate his disorder.